lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.41 Woodrow & Chelsea joins ~ No.41 Woodrow & Chelsea joins    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Philia's title [Divine Wife], Kongman's title [Goddess Challenger]    |

+After Woodrow joins the others, they talk to Ayles within Stralize Temple.
+Kongman, who is in love with Philia, asks about making Philia his lover.
+Unfortunately, he is in for a surprise when he learns that she is married - to the Goddess, of course.